-The Bulletin: Each Saturday night we send an easily-readable digital version of the bulletin via email.
+The Bulletin: Each Friday morning we send an easily-readable digital version of the bulletin via email.
 Add yourself to the list and stay up-to-date as we establish our community.

 Other Groups: Emails on an as-needed basis for those interested Adult Cathechesis, Women's Group, Men's Group, Young Adult group, etc. (Ususally about 2 per month.)

 Due to an interruption in the supply chain, we have not received our collection envelopes for this year.
 We hope to receive them soon but, in the meantime, feel free to put your donation in any envelope and write your name on it and include your regular envelope number if you know it.
 Thank you for your patience.

 The Octave was founded in 1908 by Fr.
 Paul Wattson, an Anglican priest who explained the devotion as a week of prayer for the unity of all under the authority of the Holy See.
 Fr.
 Wattson was received into the Church the following year, and was ordained a Catholic priest in 1910.
 The Octave was approved by Pope St. Pius X and promoted by Pope Benedict XV, who encouraged its celebration throughout the universal Church.
 You can use the prayers below to join in the Octave and follow each day’s intentions.

 Antiphon.
 That they all may be one, as Thou, Father, in Me and I in Thee; that they also may be one in Us; that the world may believe that Thou hast sent me.

 ℣.
 I say unto thee, thou art Peter;

 ℟.
 And upon this rock I will build my Church.

 January 18: The union of all Christians in the one true Faith and in the Church

 January 19: The return of separated Eastern Christians to communion with the Holy See